-The UASI Advisory Group will review proposed projects that have been vetted by the working groups and prioritized by the hubs.
-The Advisory Group will provide a review to reduce duplication of effort and confirm prioritization of projects based on attainable mitigation of regional risk.
-The Advisory Group will also review the proposals for compliance with the Strategy and applicable UASI, CalEMA and FEMA guidance.
-The Advisory Group will conduct this review in their February meeting and provide a list of recommendations to the Approval Authority for the March Approval Authority meeting.
+Review proposed projects prioritized by the hubs.

+The other key responsibility of the Advisory Group is to provide a review of hub-selected projects to reduce duplication of effort and confirm prioritization of projects based on attainable mitigation of regional risk.
+This meeting will take place in February 2014, and the deliverable will be recommendations to the Approval Authority for the March Approval Authority meeting.